 The Merit-Based Incentive Payment System (MIPS) combines parts of the Physician Quality Reporting System (PQRS), the Value-based Payment Modifier (VM), and the Meaningful Use Program (MU) into one single program.

-Medicare Part B clinicians billing more than $30,000 a year AND proving care for more than 100 Medicare Part B patients a year will be subject to MIPS.
+Medicare Part B clinicians billing more than $90,000 a year in Medicare Part B allowed charges AND proving care for more than 200 Medicare patients a year will be subject to MIPS participation.

 CMS offers a lookup tool for Clinicians to determine participation in MIPS:

-To determine if a provider is eligible for MIPS in 2017:
+To determine if a provider is eligible for MIPS:

 - Visit the QPP website at https://qpp.cms.gov/